 16.2.5 Suspended Qualified Scheduling Entity – Notification to LSEs and Resource Entities Represented

-(1) If a QSE can no longer act as a QSE, or if ERCOT suspends the QSE or terminates the Standard Form Market Participant Agreement, ERCOT shall notify the affected LSE’s and Resource Entities that the QSE has been suspended and the effective date of such suspension.
+(1) If a QSE can no longer act as a QSE, or if ERCOT suspends the QSE or terminates the Standard Form Market Participant Agreement, ERCOT shall notify the affected LSEs and Resource Entities that the QSE has been suspended and the effective date of such suspension.

-(2) If an LSE or Resource Entity represented by the failed or suspended QSE is the same Entity as the failed or suspended QSE, the provisions of Section 16.11.6.1.6, Revocation of a Market Participant’s Rights and Termination of Agreements, shall apply to that LSE or Resource Entity, and that LSE or Resource Entity shall not be entitled to become an Emergency QSE.
+(2) If an LSE represented by the failed, terminated or suspended QSE is the same Entity as the failed, terminated or suspended QSE, the provisions of Section 16.11.6.1.6, Revocation of a Market Participant’s Rights and Termination of Agreements, shall apply to that LSE, and that LSE shall not be entitled to become an Emergency QSE.

 16.2.6.1 Designation as an Emergency Qualified Scheduling Entity or Virtual Qualified Scheduling Entity

 (1) A “Virtual QSE” is defined as an LSE or Resource Entity whose QSE has provided notice of its intent to terminate its relationship with the LSE and who has not met ERCOT’s creditworthiness requirements to become an Emergency QSE, as set forth in this Section.